 Ah, I can still remember the day I had my first tofu scramble.
-I had recently become vegan and I was still missing eggs.
+I had recently become vegan and I was still missing eggs so I wanted to learn how to make the best tofu scrambles.
 I had read that tofu was a good substitute for scrambled eggs, but I wasn’t a fan of tofu yet (boy, did that ever change!).
 Unsure of how to make a good tofu scramble, I went to a vegan restaurant to see how it was supposed to be done.
 I can still remember hesitantly lifting that first forkful of yellow tofu to my lips, not sure what it was going to taste like and…it was delicious.
 Wide-eyed and mouth full, I said to my husband, “This tastes a lot like scrambled eggs!”

 1. Use the Right Tofu and Use the Tofu Right